hawkw/recipes/README.md

 # recipes

-these are recipes. please feel free to fork, spoon, knife, and chopstick these recipes as appropriate
+These are programs for making food.
+Please feel free to fork, spoon, knife, and chopstick these recipes as appropriate.